IBM/deploy-app-using-tekton-on-kubernetes/README.md

 In the example taken for this tutorial, the source code of the application, Dockerfile and deployment configuration is available in github repository at `~/src`.
 Hence, need to create the input pipeline resource to access the git repository.
 To define PipelineResource for git repository, we configure:
 * Resource `type` as git
 * Provide git repository URL as `url`
-* `revision` as name of the branch of the git repository to be used
+* `revision` as the name of the branch of the git repository to be used

 The complete YAML file is available at `~/tekton-pipeline/resources/git.yaml`.
 Apply the file to the cluster as shown.